andrewoid/kdrivers/README.md

 - **Alice** and **Bob** are drivers (they get assigned clusters of deliveries).
 - **John** and **Jane** are delivery addresses (clustered by location).

+## Algorithm

+1. **Geocoding** — Addresses are geocoded to latitude/longitude via OpenStreetMap Nominatim.

-The program geocodes addresses via OpenStreetMap Nominatim and clusters deliveries using K-means.
-Each cluster is assigned to the driver whose address is closest to the cluster centroid.
+2. **Nearest-driver assignment** — Each delivery is assigned to the driver whose home address is closest (Euclidean distance on lat/lon).
+Each driver's home is included in their own cluster.

+3. **Capacity limit** — Clusters are capped at 15 deliveries (configurable).
+If a cluster exceeds this limit, the algorithm redistributes.

+4. **Redistribution** — For oversized clusters, the delivery farthest from the donor driver is moved to the nearest driver with available capacity.
+This repeats until all clusters are within the limit.

+5. **Output** — Route sheets and a summary are generated for each driver.

 ## Output